Troubleshooting Your TV Antenna

 - Let’s say you’re through and you have a few channels that you just can’t get in your current orientation.
 Leave those channels in your TV.
 Don’t erase them.
 Often atmospheric conditions will change and you might be able to get those channels later.
 Also, TV stations can increase power so that really does happen from time to time.
 I’d say, every 3 to 6 months I see some change in my stations.
 Just recently, two PBS stations that seemed dead magically started coming in, probably due to some change at the transmitter.

-For many more troubleshooting tips, check out my blog article, Top Tips for Better Reception with Your Indoor Antenna.
+For more tips on how to get the best reception and most channels with your antenna, check out my blog article, Top Tips for Better Reception with Your Indoor Antenna.